 You may have some understanding about the basic food groups that are recommended for everyone.

 From time to time the U.S. Department of Agriculture (USDA) revises the original 1992 Food Pyramid, to an updated version.
-It was called MyPyramid.gov now called MyPlate. (see link at bottom of page).
-Their overall motto now is, “One size does not fit all.”
+It was called MyPyramid.gov now called ChooseMyPlate.gov, Their overall motto now is, “One size does not fit all.”
 You can even complete a short online form about your age, height, weight, gender, exercise, etc., and you will receive a recommended food plan just for you.
 Again, this is only in general terms, but it is very helpful for an appropriate elderly nutrition plan.

 Here’s a quick review of the basic food groups:

 – Grains (whole grains), vegetables, fruits, milk, meat and beans, and also oils (liquid oils, nuts, some fish, olives, avocados) —